Compass School grads celebrate accomplishments

 When it came time for the graduates to speak, one after another moved the audience to laughter and tears as they shared their learning from their high school experience.

 Isaac Shaw, the winner of the Vermont Scholar Award, explained how Compass promoted the kind of safe risk taking students need to learn and grow in order to make their education their own.
 Chris Diak concluded the student portion of the program encouraging his classmates to aim high, embracing "epic failures" as a route to also realizing major successes.
+Julia Taylor, the senior class advisor, quoted the poet Mary Oliver, telling these graduates to "Pay Attention.
+Be astonished.
+Tell about it."

 Despite the heat, no one seemed weary as the ceremony climaxed with the awarding of diplomas by Board President Matt Peake.